-As already discussed, one often considered limit of the 2HDM is the decoupling limit [131] in which $m_A, m_H, m{H^{\pm}}$ are all large, in which case the h is very SM-like.
-A SM-like h or H can however also be obtained in the alignment limit without the masses of the other Higgs being large.
+As already discussed, one often considered limit of the 2HDM is the decoupling limit [39] in which $m_A, m_H, m{H^{\pm}}$ are all large, in which case the h is very SM-like.
+A

+SM-like h or H can however also be obtained in the alignment limit without the masses of the other Higgs being large.
 In this section, we address the seemingly extreme case in which the h (H) is the SM-like 125 GeV state and the A (A and/or h) are lighter than 125 GeV, in particular light enough that the SM-like state can decay into them.
-Such decays generically have a large branching ratio (early references are [40], [185] and [41]) and would conflict with Higgs precision data unless the Higgs-to-Higgs-pair branching ratio is below about 0.1-0.3 [108], depending on the model.40
+Such decays generically have a large BR (early references are [43], [188] and [44]) and would conflict with Higgs precision data unless the Higgs-to-Higgs-pair BR is below about 0.1-0.3 [112], depending on the model.

-Only by tuning the model parameters so that the SM-like Higgs has very small coupling to a pair of lighter Higgs bosons can such a small branching ratio be achieved.
+Only by tuning the model parameters so that the SM-like Higgs has very small coupling to a pair of lighter Higgs bosons can such a small BR be achieved.
 Nonetheless, this is a parameter space window that cannot yet be excluded and that has many interesting special features, including rather large predicted cross sections for direct production of the light Higgs boson(s) - cross sections that might even be testable using the existing LHC 8 TeV data.
 The goal of this paper is to delineate these scenarios and their special properties.

-We note that these scenarios are not achievable in the MSSM because of the strong interrelations of the Higgs potential parameters required by supersymmetry; a light A is simply not consistent within the MSSM when the h has mass 125 GeV (unless the Higgs sector is CP-violating).
-MSSM scenarios in which the H has mass of 125 GeV and m_A, m_h are below m_H have been constructed [187], but those to date do not have $m_A, m_h < 125/2$ GeV.
-In the NMSSM, scenarios with a light a_1 and/or h_1 are possible in light of the current data [188-191] but are not the subject of this paper - they typically imply small cross sections for production of the light Higgs boson.
+We note that these scenarios are not achievable in the MSSM because of the strong interrelations of the Higgs potential parameters required by SUSY; a light A is simply not consistent within the MSSM when the h has mass 125 GeV (unless the Higgs sector is $\mathcal{CP}$ -violating).
+MSSM scenarios in which the H has mass of 125 GeV and $m_A, m_h$ are below $m_H$ have been constructed [190], but those to date do not have $m_A, m_h < 125/2$ GeV.
+In the NMSSM, scenarios with a light $a_1$ and/or $h_1$ are possible in light of the current data [191-194] but are not the subject of this paper - they typically imply small cross sections for production of the light Higgs boson.
 Other models in which the SM-like Higgs can decay to two lighter states include the 2HDM+singlet (S) models.
 In the latter, besides the $h \to AA$ decay it is also possible to have $h \to SS$ decay.
 If $m_S < 125$ GeV/2, the hSS coupling must be highly suppressed, just as the hAA coupling must be highly suppressed if $m_A < 125$ GeV/2, for a recent analysis see [11].